Schema

 Among the most important properties, a Schema:

-Defines all the data structure required for Genesis operation, which marks the first instantiation of the contract.
+Defines all the data structures required for Genesis operation, which represents the first instantiation of the contract.

 Embeds the state validation script and the related functions for the client-side part of RGB.
-The scripts are executed through the AluVM engine which represent the most fundamental parts of the execution and validation of the business logic.
+The scripts, which executed through the AluVM engine, represent the most fundamental component of the business logic.

-Even this architectural choice regarding Schema appears to be very different from blockchain-based contracts, for example, those implemented on Ethereum.
-Indeed in these latter systems, the contract itself is provided as an executable code that implements the rules for changing and implementing the state which is eventually directly stored into the blockchain.
+Schema architecture appears to be very different from blockchain-based contracts, for example those implemented on Ethereum.
+Indeed, in these systems the contract itself is provided as executable code that defines the rules for changing and implementing the state which is eventually directly stored into the blockchain.
 In contrast, in RGB the contract is encoded in a purely declarative way.

 In every Contract Operation performed in the client-side validation phase, the Contract Schema is always referenced and checked against.
 In particular, after compilation, the Schema can provide all the necessary data structure to perform the issuance of the contract represented by the Genesis Operation.